 TGbe editor: Please delete the following paragraph as well as figures 35-23 and 35-24:

-Figure 35-23 (Transmission of TDLS Setup Request frame between two STAs each affiliated with a different non-AP MLD) and Figure 35-24 (Transmission of TDLS Setup Response frame between two STAs each affiliated with a different non-AP MLD) illustrate the case where a single link TDLS direct link is set up between two non-AP MLDs that have performed multi-link setup with the same AP MLD.
-The example assumes that the two non-AP MLDs have performed TDLS discovery and that the initiating non-AP MLD (in this example, MLD_S) has decided to perform single link TDLS setup for link 1.
-As shown in the figures, the TDLS Setup Request frame is transmitted by the non-AP MLD, MLD_S, through affiliated STA1 to MLD_R through affiliated STA3.
-The BSSID field in the Link Identifier element identifies the intended link for establishing the TDLS direct link.

 TGbe editor: Please update the following paragraph as shown below and delete figure 35-26:

-Figure 35-25 (TDLS direct link involving a STA affiliated with a non-AP MLD and a STA that is not affiliated with a non-AP MLD) and Figure 35-26 (TDLS direct link involving STAs affiliated with different non-AP MLDs) provide examples of a single link TDLS direct link where at least one of the peer STAs is a TDLS STA affiliated with a non-AP MLD.
+Figure 35-25 (TDLS direct link involving a STA affiliated with a non-AP MLD and a STA that is not affiliated with a non-AP MLD) provide examples of a single link TDLS direct link where at least one of the peer STAs is a TDLS STA affiliated with a non-AP MLD.
 The TA field of Data frames transmitted by the TDLS STA that is affiliated with an MLD over the direct link is set to its non-AP MLD’s MAC address.
 The To DS and From DS subfields of the Frame Control field of the Data frame are set to 0.

 9.4.2.312 Multi-Link element[4031]